LADSoft/OrangeC/doc/adl.md

 1. call bits.Reset()
 2. Parse out any prefix tokens, look them up in the prefixTable then add them to the `prefixes` list.
 3. Parse out the operand tokens, look them up in the tokensTable, then add them to the `tokens` list.
+4. Parse out the mnemonic, look it up in the opcode table, then pass it as an argument

 After the return from DispatchOpcode the first thing is to look at the return code.